 PsychologyToday.com – This is not a military link, however, you can also find providers on here who work with the military.

-Okay, so now about the work I do with veteran’s.
-I have recently been trained in CPT or Cognitive Processing Therapy which is a VA approved treatment for working with PTSD.
-As I write (10/9/18), I am about to join a consultation group for the next 20 weeks to become certified in this treatment method.
-So, I need you.
-In this case, the PTSD does not need to come from combat to utilize the CPT treatment.
-If you are an abuse survivor who had this diagnosis prior to enlistment or have PTSD from a non-combat adult situation (i.e., rape, domestic violence), CPT can be utilized for any PTSD survivor.
+Since 2018 I have been working with PTSD using CPT or Cognitive Processing Therapy, which is a VA approved treatment for working with PTSD.
+PTSD does not need to come from combat to utilize the CPT treatment.
+If you are an abuse survivor who had this diagnosis prior to enlistment or have PTSD from a non-combat adult situation (i.e., rape, domestic violence), or any life-threatening (including witnessing) situation, CPT can be utilized for any PTSD survivor.
 It is a wonderful program and it requires your commitment as this treatment is consistent weekly sessions for up to 12 weeks.